UKDRI/cluster-configuration/README.md

 GMT file is not present in the set of releases, it will be added.

+### Add configuration files

+It downloads all the pipelines listed for central use.

+It copies the set of config files and parameters files for Nextflow in the directory specified, default is `/shared/data/nextflow`.

+It will also create a configuration files which is accessible by using `module load nextflow-config` and allow for the use or `-profile`.

 ## Implementation choices

 I made the choice of having all variables in the `defaults/main.yml` of each roles.